 Pro Football Hall of Famer Ken Stabler was a National Champion in college and a Super Bowl Champion and league MVP in the NFL.
 Stabler played collegiate football for the University of Alabama and was drafted in the second round of the 1968 NFL draft by the Oakland Raiders.
 After a legendary 15 years in the NFL, Stabler became a sports analyst for various stations.
 As Stabler got older, he became confused, suffered from debilitating headaches, and lost his executive functioning skills.
 Stabler passed away from colon cancer in 2015 at the age of 69.
-After his death, researchers at the VA-BU-CLF Brain Bank determined he had stage 3 (of 4) Chronic Traumatic Encephalopathy (CTE).
+After his death, researchers at the UNITE Brain Bank determined he had stage 3 (of 4) Chronic Traumatic Encephalopathy (CTE).

 The full NFL story cannot be told without Ken ‘Snake’ Stabler.
 Some of the greatest moments of the 1970s included this football legend.
 After his death in July 2015, Ken Stabler was posthumously inducted in the Pro Football Hall of Fame in the Class of 2016.